thisisarchimedes/Groot/TestList.md

 # Tests

-## Health Monitor
-[X] Send heart beat to external watchdog service
-[X] Check node health and spin new container if needed [X] Should be able to invoke an overall reset if cannot recover (send a "need reset" event)

 ## Tx Broadcaster (Seperate process)
 [] Can sign a tx with the correct key (KMS)
 [] Send URGENT from Urgent key and NORMAL from Normal key